-Leave it until late autumn to clear out and refresh with rainwater as you could have the perfect hoverfly lagoon!
+Leave it until late autumn to scoop out decaying plant matter using a net and refresh with rainwater as you could have the perfect hoverfly lagoon!
+Don't worry if your water looks murky after doing this - after a few days any sediment will settle, and the water will appear clear again.